Do I Really Need Dental X-rays, and Are They Too Much Radiation? By Julie K on August 21, 2019

 Contact Us Today

 "My husband and I love Verde Pointe and Dr. Kirk.
 We have been patients for about 5 years, and it has been the best dental experience we have ever had.
 Everyone is always very nice and helpful.
 The entire visit turns into a relaxing experience."
-Roxanne French

 Rate, Review & Explore